History of China

 Yuan Dynasty had the largest territory in history of China.
 It covered a total area of over 12 million square kilometers at its peak.
 Many believe that Southern Song Dynasty had smallest territory in history of China.
 Wu Zetian was the first and only female emperor in Chinese history.
 During her rule in Tang Dynasty, the practice of Chinese Buddhism is known to have reached its height and influence.
 Puyi was the last emperor in Chinese history.
 He ruled as the last emperor of Qing Dynasty from 1908 to 1912.

 Both Han and Tang Dynasty are considered as the most powerful dynasty in Chinese history.
 Tang Dynasty’s culture, politics and economy had great influence on the neighbor countries.
 In many countries, the numerous Chinese communities, or "China Town" are known as "Tang People Street," meaning the neighborhood, or street, inhabited by the Chinese (Tang) people.
-Han Dynasty left a lasting impact on China, founding many of the basic elements still used in Chinese society today: the Chinese language is “Hanyu”, the Chinese character is “Hanzi”, and the largest ethnic group in China is named “Han”.
+Han Dynasty left a lasting influence on China, founding many of the basic elements still used in Chinese society today: the largest ethnic group in China is named “Han”, the Chinese language is “Hanyu” and the Chinese character is “Hanzi”.

 |History of Shang Dynasty

-China has a recorded history of over four thousand years, beginning with or before the Shang dynasty.
-Shang Dynasty is the first historic Chinese dynasty and ruled in the northeastern region of China properly.
-The Chinese culture was advanced during the Shang dynasty.
+China has a recorded history of over four thousand years, beginning with or before the Shang Dynasty.
+Shang Dynasty is the first historic Chinese dynasty and ruled in the northeastern region of China.
+The Shang Dynasty civilization was based on agriculture, augmented by hunting and animal husbandry.